event-sourcery/event-sourcery/README.md

 # Todo List #

+1. Switch to libsodium / better encryption model
-1. All commands are logged.
+2. All commands are logged.
-2. Commands / events get unique IDs.
+3. Commands / events get unique IDs.
-3. All the other stuff
+4. All the other stuff
+5. Key management systems?

 # Installation #